This term is used when a child’s ongoing behavioral difficulties appear to have their root cause in emotional or possibly social problems

 - develop positive links between older and younger children

-- arrange for educational psychologist or behavioural support input such as circle of friends, if appropriate
+- arrange for educational psychologist or behavioral support input such as circle of friends, if appropriate

 - arrange for counselling or family support provision usually through either the Educational Welfare Service, the Family Centre or the Child and Adult Mental Health service.